 Andy Shaw maintains that the real reason why so many of us fail to succeed is because we are infected with too many bugs.
 These bugs are created by all the past failures and disappointments we have experienced.
 He then provides a way of removing these bugs so that your mind is uncluttered and able to fully focus on your dream projects.
 I am following his course on YouTube l’m not all the way through yet but he’s got some good insights l’ll keep you informed.

 The gurus often say that most people subconsciously avoid success that may seem strange to those of us desperate to make our mark.
 But let’s take an example you want to lose weight well you know what to do don’t you?
 You know which foods you mustn’t eat simple but you carry right on don’t you.
 Same with getting fit you know how many days you must go to the gym but after a few weeks you start slipping.
 Well its the same with success you know what you’ve got to do but you don’t do it.
 When it’s put like that it doesn’t seem so crazy does it.
 Take me I know I must focus on my core skills and put all my efforts into one or most two projects but what do I actually do?
 Well I keep adding extra ones.
+I’ve 20 websites 3 or 4 of them do quite well but i know that should have one brilliant one.
+I’ve got 3 or 4 little side businesses but same thing I should have one excellent one.
+So that’s it I’ve learned my lesson I’m going to slim down my activities and bring laser focus to the ones the that are left.

 You know the situation you are unexpectedly introduced to someone potentially important to you, you exchange a few politenesses, then there is an embarrassed pause and one of you moves on: the moment is lost.
 Bridging is a valuable technique used by salesmen to keep conversations going.
 Here are the main bridges:- Meaning…?
 For Example…? […]